Skip to content

 prima lift riser

 Rails may be the answer to help you off the toilet.
 The simplest solution would be a grab rail on the wall, to pull yourself up from a seated position.
 We can show you different rail designs and give you a list of local suppliers and fitters.
 You can also get free-standing rails that fit around your toilet with no drilling.
-The traditional ‘Mowbray’ style toilet surround rails with an integral seat are almost always too high for effective emptying of your bladder and bowel, we avoid them but we can show you this new Prima Toilet seat with rails from Gordon Ellis which can be set much lower than the traditional Mowbray and has a choice of a large oval or horseshoe aperture, which is much easier to use, particularly for men who sit to go to the toilet.
+The traditional ‘Mowbray’ style toilet surround rails with an integral seat are almost always too high for effective emptying of your bladder and bowel.
+Instead we can show you the Prima Toilet seat with rails from Gordon Ellis which can be set much lower than the traditional Mowbray and has a choice of a large oval or horseshoe aperture, which is much easier to use, particularly for men who sit to go to the toilet.
 If you are looking for something more discreet we can show you rails that fit the toilet bowl under your existing seat, or rails that attach to a toilet seat and flip out of the way, either side of the cistern, out of sight when others use the toilet.

-Lifting seats may be the answer for you if rails aren’t enough to get you on and off the toilet safely.
+Lifting seats may be the answer for you if rails aren’t enough to help you on and off the toilet safely.
 We have the Lift seat that can help you to stand from the toilet, you can try them out at the Independent Living Centre and see which movement and controls work best for you.

 Lift seat

 Urinal design has improved a lot in recent years and this may be a solution when you can’t get to the toilet on time.
-We like the range from Beambridge medical and have several that you can look at in the Independent Living Centre and other collection devices like the Shewee and the Travel John
+We like the range from Beambridge medical and have several that you can look at in the Independent Living Centre along with other collection devices like the Shewee and the Travel John

 Commodes may be a solution for when you can’t get to the toilet at night.
 We can help you work out what would work best for you.